taskcluster/taskcluster-rfcs/rfcs/0131-Implementing Checks API in tc-github while preserving Statuses API.md

 It's not possible to create several check-suites (sets of checkruns) for each individual revision, commit or PR.
 Therefore, we must treat certain tasks with dependencies as a single checkrun, giving that checkrun the subgroup status to display on GitHub.
 Envisioning @dustin's desire to make this as customizable as possible, we would make it possible for users to set this in `.taskcluster.yml` for each individual task.

-The default would probably be 1:1 mapping from tasks to checkruns (each task will have a checkrun, even if it's a dependency or task started by a decision task)
-- we can iterate on this in the later versions.
+An initial version will just map each task to a checkrun inside a checksuite.
+Later we can either bump the version or in a backward-compatible way allow people to create some sort of artifact that specifies which runs they want us to report and how.

 # Open Questions